WeCovr

 • Assess Your Investments: Look at your pension or investment statements.
 Use the Jargon Buster to understand what you're invested in.
 Are you comfortable with the asset allocation?

-• Build Your Financial Foundations: Before focusing on investment growth, ensure your foundations are secure.
+• Build Your Financial Foundations: Before focusing on investment growth, help support your foundations are secure.
 This means having an emergency fund and the right protection in place.

 Understanding market data is vital for growing your wealth, but protecting what you already have is the bedrock of any sound financial plan.
 This is where insurance plays a crucial role.